LGBTQ rights in Bulgaria: Living conditions

 Most of gay life in Bulgaria is primarily set in Sofia.
 There are gay establishments in Plovdiv, Varna and Blagoevgrad.
 Outside of the big cities, the subject is a taboo and rarely welcomed or admitted to be relevant or real.
 As this is still a highly controversial subject in Bulgaria, accurate data cannot be obtained due to the unwillingness of some or most persons who identify as LGBT to freely affirm themselves as such out of fear of public persecution, scrutiny or harassment.

-In December 2018, billboards promoting tolerance towards same-sex couples, put up in various Bulgarian cities such as Varna and Bourgas, were vandalised.
+In December 2018, billboards promoting tolerance towards same-sex couples, put up in various Bulgarian cities such as Varna and Burgas, were vandalised.

 During the 2020–2021 Bulgarian protests, there was a rise in anti-LGBT rhetoric and discrimination, as right-wing and far-right groups and organizations attempted to put the topic of gender (through the anti-LGBT trope of gender ideology) at the forefront over the COVID-19 pandemic in Bulgaria and the protests themselves.
 Gender became a slur for non-binary people or any person perceived to be LGBT.
-Nonetheless, acceptance of LGBT people among the more educated, middle-class Bulgarians has increased, as the efforts of LGBT-rights organizations were paying off, such as the biggest LGBT pride in the country's history, the first LGBT exhibition (the Balkan Pride) outside Sofia, and the recognition of a same-sex marriage between an Australian and French citizen in a Bulgarian court.
+Nonetheless, acceptance of LGBT people among the more educated, middle-class Bulgarians has increased due to advocacy from LGBT organizations, such as holding LGBT pride parades in Sofia and the first LGBT exhibition (the Balkan Pride) outside Sofia, as well as the recognition of a same-sex marriage between an Australian and French citizen in a Bulgarian court.